jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### PARTICIPANTS_INFO_RETRIEVED

 Broadcasted when a RETRIEVE_PARTICIPANTS_INFO action is called.
-The `data` HashMap contains a `participantsInfo` key with a list of participants information and a `requestId` key with the id that was sent in the RETRIEVE_PARTICIPANTS_INFO action.
+The `data` HashMap contains a `participantsInfo` key with a list of participants information and a `requestId` key with the ID that was sent in the RETRIEVE_PARTICIPANTS_INFO action.

 ##### CHAT_MESSAGE_RECEIVED